pcfreak30/skyd/changelog/v1.4.11/bugs-fixed/010-payment-revision-fix.md

-- Fixed bug in the payment revision used by RHP-2, introduced in v1.4.10
+- Fixed bug that prevented downloading from old hosts